 Always wanted to host a clothes swap but weren’t quite sure how to make it pop?
-From giving honest opinions to donating the extra, here are our top five tips to hosting a successful swap.
+From giving honest opinions to donating the extras, here are our top five tips to hosting a successful swap.

 Swap ’til you drop